 - Before assembling, make sure your cake is completely cold.
 Very important!
 It will allow the ganache to set quicker.

 - Cut the cake in half.
 Place the bottom layer on the cake stand and pour half of the ganache to the centre of the cake.
-Then using a knife or spatula gently spread the ganache equally to the sides, but stop about 0.5 cm to the sides, place some cherries on the ganache (to your liking).
+Then using a knife or spatula gently spread the ganache equally to the sides, but stop about 0.5 cm to the sides, place some maraschino cherries on the ganache (to your liking).
 Then place the top layer of the cake and top it with the remaining ganache.
 Sprinkle some white chocolate shavings and some extra cherries!

-Tip: if you are feeling exceptionally naughty then add a little scoop of vanilla ice cream or whipped cream (or both) on the side… This will elevate the cake to yet another dimension!
+- If you are feeling exceptionally naughty then add a little scoop of vanilla ice cream or whipped cream (or both) on the side… This will elevate the cake to yet another dimension!